memgraph/orb/docs/events.md

 ## Node dragging events

-Node dragging events are events that are emitted on node dragging which starts with mouse click and hold, mouse movement and ends with mouse click release.
+Node dragging events are events that are emitted on node dragging which starts with a mouse click and hold, mouse movement, and ends with mouse click release.

 > Note: Node dragging events might not be enabled on some views, e.g. `MapView` which currently
 > has a fixed position for each node by `latitude` and `longitude` values.

 ### Event `node-drag-start`

-Event is emitted when node drag starts.
-If user just clicks on a node, four events will be triggered:
+The event is emitted when node drag starts.
+If a user just clicks on a node, four events will be
-`NODE_DRAG_START`, `NODE_DRAG_END`, `NODE_CLICK` and `MOUSE_CLICK`.
-If you want to listen just for
+triggered: `NODE_DRAG_START`, `NODE_DRAG_END`, `NODE_CLICK`, and `MOUSE_CLICK`.
+If you want to
-drag then combine `NODE_DRAG` with `NODE_DRAG_(START|END)`.
+listen just for drag then combine `NODE_DRAG` with `NODE_DRAG_(START|END)`.

 ```typescript
 orb.events.on(OrbEventType.NODE_DRAG_START, (event) => {